-Whether you are in a long-term relationship that is going through a difficult patch, or struggling to build or commit to a new relationship, or you just don't know what you want, past learned patterns can get in the way of the relationship you want.
+Whether you are in a long-term relationship that is going through a difficult patch, or struggling to build or commit to a new relationship, or you just don't know what you want, past learned patterns can get in the way of your relationships.

 It is always important to understand yourself and what you want and need, and to approach yourself with understanding and acceptance, so you feel confident about your value in any relationship, and so you can offer the same to your partner.